noaa-oar-arl/canopy-app/README.md

 ## Inputs and Settings

-**Current Canopy-App Input:** Typical 1D or 2D (time=1,lat,lon) gridded atmospheric model input variables in 1st layer above canopy
+**Current Canopy-App Input:** Typical 1D or 2D (time=1,lat,lon) gridded atmospheric model input variables in 1st layer above canopy.
+Some 3D inputs are supported (see `var3d_opt` and associated options in Table 3).

 Namelist Option : `file_vars`  Full name of input file (Supports either text or NetCDF format with following formats: `.txt`, `.nc`, `.ncf`, or `.nc4`)